-The arithmetic mean (AM) over the total of long-term personal measurements is 0.198 μ g/m3 and the 90th percentile is 0.500 μ g/m3 (Table 9-20).
-Three of the measurements were taken from operators working at automatic lines, all other values are from manual or semi-manual lines.
-The AM of the monitoring data from the automatic lines is with 0.00583 μ g/m3 lower than the AM of the total of long-term personal measurements, but the low number of measurements (n = 3) does not allow final conclusions on differences.
+The arithmetic mean (AM) over the total of long-term personal measurements is 0.417 μ g/m3 and the 90th percentile is 1.09 μ g/m3 (Table 9-20).
+Five of the measurements were taken from operators working at automatic lines, all other values are from manual or semi-manual lines or no information is available on the type of line.
+The AM of the monitoring data from the automatic lines is with 0.0132 μ g/m3 lower than the AM of the total of long-term personal measurements, but the low number of measurements (n = 5) does not allow final conclusions on differences.